unixbigot/-iota/README.md

 The framework provides

 * WiFi setup, network selection and event handling
 * Basic I/O support for the built-in LED and Button on the NodeMCU
 * MQTT client with a simple multiple-topic dispatcher
 * Slack webhook client
 * Support for "Neopixel" addressable-LEDs using the WS8212 chip
 * Support for pushing configuration to devices over MQTT (forthcoming)
 * Support for upgrading the framework and the application over MQTT (forthcoming)
 * Support for serverless computing with AWS IoT platform (forthcoming)

 ## Getting started

-   * Install the core files
+* Download all the core Lua files to your NodeMCU
-   * Install a file named "config.json" which defines a JSON object
+* Download a file named "config.json" which defines a JSON object defining configuration
-      * field application_name names the LUA file which will be loaded when the framework is ready
+  * the field `application_name` names the LUA file which will be loaded when the framework is ready
-   * Install a file named "credentials.json" with your WiFi and MQTT credentials
+* Download a file named "credentials.json" with your WiFi and MQTT credentials
+* Download your application code
+  * If your `application_name` is "foo" then name your code "foo.lua"
   * See the sample applications in the examples/ subdirectory for more information
-   *

 ## Advice on using Manfred